instabotai/instabotai-webgui/README.md

 * Comment User Followers
 * Comment User Following
 * Watch Infinity Stories by user
-* Like Users Following Images
+* Like Users Following Images with AI
-* Like Users Followers Images
+* Like Users Followers Images with AI
 * Like Hashtag Images
 * Like all image comments
 * Multibot